MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 ### Notebook and Cursor roll-out

 This is the core problem for data science.
-Figuring out a way of using an agentic IDE and a notebook will be challenging.
+Figuring out a way of using an agentic IDE and a notebook together will be challenging.
 Here are my recommendations.

 1. Find a way of ensuring the agentic IDE and the notebook can use the same code file.